KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

 # Simple simulation of a first order Continuous Stirred Tank Reactor (CSTR)
 - Includes response to various types of input concentation stimuli (step changes, ramp inputs, and sinusoidal inputs)
 - Incorporation of PID controller to maintain exit concentration set point
-- Simulates the response of an MPC controller for a heat exchanger model
-- Represents a first-order heat exchanger model using Euler's method for discrete-time simulation
 - Uses heuristic Ziegler-Nichols tuning method for PID controller tuning

 ### Description of the System